Lightning-AI/litgpt/tutorials/quantize.md

 # Quantize the model

-This document provides different strategies for quantizing the various models available in Lit-GPT to reduce GPU memory usage, which is useful for running larger models on certain GPU hardware.
+This document provides different strategies for quantizing the various models available in LitGPT to reduce GPU memory usage, which is useful for running larger models on certain GPU hardware.

 **All the examples below were run on an A100 40GB GPU with CUDA 12.1.**